receptron/graphai/docs/Tutorial.md

     value:
       name: Sam Bankman-Fried
       topic: sentence by the court
-      query: describe the final sentence by the court for Sam Bank-Fried
+      query: describe the final sentence by the court for Sam Bankman-Fried
   wikipedia:
     console:
-      before: ...fetching data from wikkpedia
+      before: ...fetching data from wikipedia
     agent: wikipediaAgent
     inputs:
       - :source.name